UBC-MDS/P2P_Loan/README.md

 ## Adding a new dependency and Updating Environment
-Add the dependency to the environment.yml file on a new branch.
+1. Add the dependency to the environment.yml file on a new branch.
 If the package is pip installed, it should also be added to Dockerfile with command RUN pip install <package_name> = <version>

-Run conda-lock -k explicit --file environment.yml -p linux-64 to update the conda-linux-64.lock file.
+2. Run conda-lock -k explicit --file environment.yml -p linux-64 to update the conda-linux-64.lock file.

-Re-run the scripts above using either options above.
+3. Re-run the scripts above using either options above.

- # OR
- If the environment.yml file is updated (e.g., new dependencies are added), you can update your existing environment with:
+4. If the environment.yml file is updated (e.g., new dependencies are added), you can update your existing environment with:

  ```conda env update -f environment.yaml --prune```